Ethaneb/Community-Social-Media-App/README.md

 # Introduction
 This is a social media website I wrote for my advanced web development final.
+- I used ReactJS for the front end.
 - It uses Firebase for user authentication, database management and storage.
-- I used ReactJS for the front end.

 # Installation Instructions

 Follow these steps to set up and run the project:

-**Make sure you have node.js installed**
+Note: **Make sure you have node.js installed**

 1. **Navigate to the client directory:**